-For holidays occurring on a Friday or Saturday, movement is restricted from noon (12:00 PM) Thursday until midnight (12:00 AM) on Sunday.
+For holidays occurring on a Friday or Saturday, movement is restricted for 84 hours beginning at 12:00 pm on the previous Thursday.

 14.4 Holidays

 Holiday travel restrictions are applicable to the Memorial Day, 4th of July (Independence Day), and Labor Day holidays.